georust/rinex/README.md

 There is still a lot to achieve with this lib, especially regarding the command line applications (high level usage of the library cores).

-Add only truncated but meaningful RINEX data to the `test_resources/` to maintain a reasonable repo size.
+When submitting new RINEX data, please truncate them to maintain reasonnable repo size.

 ### TODO